 “My hope is for a Church in which the Gospel is preached with joy, the wisdom of our tradition mined with fidelity, the sacraments celebrated with dignity and welcome, and the seminaries, convents and youth groups teeming with new life; a Church in which our parishes, chaplaincies and educational institutions are true centres of the new evangelisation, our laity theologically literate and spiritually well-formed, our outreach to the needy effective and growing, and God glorified above all.”

-In 2017, Archbishop Fisher hosted the third Australian Catholic Youth Festival which drew 19,000 young people to the three-day festival of faith in Sydney.
-In October 2018 he was one of three Australian bishops participating the worldwide Synod of Bishops on Youth, Faith and Vocational Discernment.
-Following the Synod he was elected as a member of the Council of the Synod of Bishops.
+In 2017 he hosted the third Australian Catholic Youth Festival which drew 19,000 young people to a three-day festival of faith in Sydney.
+In October 2018 he participated in the worldwide Synod of Bishops on Youth, Faith, and Vocational Discernment.
+He hosts meals and discussions for student leaders of Catholic schools and for youth ministers.

-He has also played a key role in some moments of national mourning, hosting interfaith prayer services at St Mary’s Cathedral following the Lindt Cafe siege, the murder of Curtis Cheng and the Christchurch attacks in March 2019.
+In 1990-91 Archbishop Anthony worked at Uniya, a centre for social research in Kings Cross, and wrote the Bishops’ justice statement for 1991 on immigration and refugee issues.
+He has worked with Christian, Jewish, Muslim and other religious leaders to diminish prejudice and build strong relationships between people of faith.
+He played a key role in some moments of national mourning, hosting interfaith prayer services at St Mary’s Cathedral following the Lindt Cafe siege, the murder of Curtis Cheng, and the Christchurch attacks in March 2019.